jcampon/PrimeNumbersTable/README.md

 ####What I would do if I had more time

 * As soon as I managed to render the table, I realized that the most obvious challenge would be on the presentation of this data.
-If it only were about displaying the first few prime numbers then it should be much easier, but when going into the hundreds of primes then we're talking about starting to require rendering a grid of tens of thousands of cells and makes the rendering of the grid much slower.
-So there must be a practical limit on the number of primes that the front-end should handle before going for a different approach to present the data
+If it only were about displaying the first few prime numbers then it should be much easier, but when going into the hundreds of primes then we're talking about starting to require rendering a grid of tens of thousands of cells and that makes the rendering of the grid much slower.
+So even though the prime generation algorithm handles much bigger numbers, there must be a practical and fairly low limit on the number of primes that the front-end presentation should handle before going for a different approach to present the data.
+I've therefore limited the input value to calculate up to the first 500 prime numbers by default.
+But even that amount makes the browser to take a beating when rendering it on my implementation
+* Taking this into consideration, a notification message alerting the user that the process is happening for when we're dealing with high numbers could be a good idea too
 * Probably moving most or all the logic to render the data on the browser to a client-side level with some Javascript could result in important performance benefits
 * Generating a text file with the table and return this file on the response could be an option which I have not explored for when numbers start to get too big to be displayed on the browser, and it could be a valid alternative or an improvement on the presentation level
 * In terms of the prime numbers generation algorithm, upon some quick research there seem to be quite a few mathematical options to tackle this problem but very often they're presented in the form of "how to calculate all the existing prime numbers up to a given N number" (in which you know your search limit but do not know how many prime numbers you'll get) as opposed to how to calculate all the prime numbers up to the Nth prime (in which you know how many prime numbers you should get but do not know the limit you need to go to in order to get them), which is was this exercise required.
 Therefore, implementing algoriths like the well known Sieve of Eratosthenes, which seems to be very good at giving you all primes up to a N number, didn't quite fit the required scenario here.